How to Clean Prawns and Shrimp

 Without going into anatomical details, the main differences that allow us to distinguish prawns from shrimp at the fish counter are:

-– color: prawns tend to be red-orange, while shrimp are gray with pink or brown hues.
+– color: prawns tend to be red-orange, shrimp are gray with pink or brown hues.

-– taste: prawns have a stronger and more flavorful taste, while shrimp are more delicate and sweet.
+– flavor: prawns have a more intense and savory taste, shrimp are more delicate and sweet.

 – nutritional values: both are low-calorie, prawns contain more fats but less cholesterol compared to shrimp.